 FCCLA Contests allow students to use creativity to express their FCCLA spirit.
 When available, contests are announced on the FCCLA national website.

 The Family and Consumer Sciences Knowledge Bowl is a three-level, team competition that challenges students' knowledge of all aspects of Family and Consumer Sciences.

 Skill Demonstration Events provide opportunities for members to demonstrate college and career-ready skills in family and consumer sciences and related occupations.

 STAR Events (Students Taking Action with Recognition) recognize members for proficiency and achievement in chapter and individual projects, leadership skills, and career preparation.
 STAR Events offer individual skill development and application of learning through the following activities—

 Competitive Events Advisory Team

 FCCLA's Competitive Events program continues to improve, innovate and grow thanks to the many suggestions from advisers, members, and state associations.
-Members of the Competitive Events Advisory Team (CEAT), Culinary Arts Advisory Council, and the NASAFACS STAR Events Task Force provide guidance to the program.
+Members of the Competitive Events Advisory Team (CEAT) and Culinary Arts Advisory Council provide guidance to the program.
 State advisers, chapter advisers and members interested in serving on CEAT are encouraged to complete a CEAT nomination form.